kyma-project/community/collaboration/01-sig-and-wg.md

 The Kyma project is open-source and is available on [GitHub](https://github.com/kyma-project).
 Although external contributions to the Kyma open-source project are welcome through the public GitHub project, the Kyma teams within the organization largely drive the Kyma development.

 To ensure the continuous growth and the "scale-as-you-go-and-need" approach when extending the community, the current structure and governance bodies of Kyma SIGs and WGs are very simple.
 However, the structure of the community can change depending on the community needs.
-The SIG Community and the [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) support the governance of Kyma and a single SIG Core represents it publicly.
+The [Kyma Steering Committee](/governance/#kyma-steering-committee-kyma-steering-committee) supports the governance of Kyma and a single SIG Core represents it publicly.
 The aim of the SIG Core is to facilitate the collaboration with external contributors.

 ### List of SIGs